Partners in Disability

 Each of the six virtual sessions will begin on Thursday morning and conclude Friday afternoon.

-The investment in the 2021 Partners in Disability Leadership program is $1,000, which covers the costs of materials and resources, six two-day virtual sessions featuring top disability experts who will discuss trends, best practices and strategies; networking events to forge lasting connections; and alumni support for ongoing learning.
-Through your participation in a team-led and actionable Leadership Project, you will acquire skills and techniques to support the mission of your agency or organization.
+Yes.
+The investment in the Partners in Disability Leadership program covers the costs of materials and resources, sessions featuring top disability experts who will discuss trends, best practices, and strategies; networking events to forge lasting connections; and alumni support for ongoing learning.
+Through your participation in an actionable Leadership Project, you will acquire skills and techniques to support the mission of your agency or organization.

 How Do I Apply?